microsoft/napajs/examples/tutorial/napa-runner/README.md

 ## How to use
 1. Run "npm install" to intall required npm modules
-2. Run "./bin/NapaRunner emstimate-PI.js"
+2. Run "./bin/napa-runner emstimate-PI.js"

-**NOTE**: Build solution of NapaRunner is provided only for linux system so far.
+**NOTE**: Build solution of napa-runner is provided only for linux system so far.
 Windows / Mac OS support will come in near future.